micropython/micropython/docs/library/machine.I2C.rst

        Construct an I2C object on the given bus.  `bus` can only be 0.
        If the bus is not given, the default one will be selected (0).

-.. only:: port_esp8266
+.. only:: not port_wipy

-    .. class:: I2C(scl, sda, \*, freq=400000)
+    .. class:: I2C(id=-1, \*, scl, sda, freq=400000)

-       Construct and return a new I2C object.
+       Construct and return a new I2C object using the following parameters:

-       See the init method below for a description of the arguments.
+          - `id` identifies the particular I2C peripheral.
+The default value of -1 selects a software implementation of I2C which can work (in most cases) with arbitrary pins for SCL and SDA.
+            If `id` is -1 then `scl` and `sda` must be specified.
+Other allowed values for `id` depend on the particular port/board, and specifying `scl` and `sda` may or may not be required or allowed in this case.
+          - `scl` should be a pin object specifying the pin to use for SCL.
+          - `sda` should be a pin object specifying the pin to use for SDA.
+          - `freq` should be an integer which sets the maximum frequency for SCL.

 General Methods
 ---------------